WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

       Note: The `ignoredSections` enables sections that supercede other sections to be introduced in the future.
 Implementations that don't implement any such sections are free to omit the relevant steps.
-   1. If `sectionOffsets["name"]` exists, return an error.
+   1. If `sectionOffsets["name"]` exists, return a "format error".
 That is, duplicate sections are forbidden.
    1. Set `sectionOffsets["name"]` to (`currentOffset`, `length`).
    1. Set `currentOffset` to `currentOffset + length`.

-1. If the "responses" section is not last in `sectionLengths`, return an error with `fallbackUrl`.
+1. If the "responses" section is not last in `sectionLengths`, return a "format error" with `fallbackUrl`.
 This allows a streaming parser to assume that it'll know the requests by the time their responses arrive.

 1. Let `metadata` be a map ({{INFRA}}) initially containing the single key/value pair `"primaryUrl"`/`fallbackUrl`.